shodutta92/SimuTix/README.md

 }
 ```
 - `model` should be the path to your compiled model, see Preparation on how to create that file.
-- `parameters` is a list of parameter objects, the order of this list is **very** important!
+- `parameters` is a list of parameter dictionaries, the order of this list is **very** important!
 The order of the parameters must match the order in your sigma model, otherwise the model will break.

 Item in the `parameter` list:
 - `name` is the actual parameter name, for consistency, please use the same names you defined in your sigma model.